 These volumes represent 50% of the Company's anticipated production from the specified acreage at the time the Company entered into the contract.
-Production from this acreage has been in excess of these volumes since the inception of the agreement, and the Company has not been obligated to pay a fee to date.

 The Company pays KinderHawk negotiated gathering and treating fees, subject to an annual inflation adjustment factor.
 The gathering fee at the time the Company entered into the contract was equal to \$0.34 per Mcf of natural gas delivered at KinderHawk's receipt points.
 The treating fee is charged for gas delivered containing more than 2% by volume of carbon dioxide.
-For gas delivered containing between 2% and 5.5% carbon dioxide, the treating fee is between \$0.030 and \$0.345 per Mcf, and for gas containing over 5.5% carbon dioxide, the treating fee is between \$0.030 and \$0.345 per Mcf for each additional 1% of carbon dioxide content.
+For gas delivered containing between 2% and 5.5% carbon dioxide, the treating fee is between \$0.030 and \$0.345 per Mcf, and for gas containing over 5.5% carbon dioxide, the treating fee starts at \$0.365 per Mcf and increases on a scale of \$0.09 per Mcf for each additional 1% of carbon dioxide content.
 In the event that annual natural gas deliveries are ever less than the minimum annual quantity per contract year set forth in the table above, the Company's fee obligation would be determined by subtracting the quantity delivered from the minimum annual quantity for the applicable contract year and multiplying the positive difference by the sum of the gathering fee in effect on the last day of such year plus the average monthly treating fees for such year.
-For example, if the quantity of natural gas delivered in 2010 were 50 Bcf less than the minimum annual quantity for such year and the year-end gathering fee was \$0.34 per Mcf and the average treating fee for the period was \$0.345 per Mcf, the fee would be \$34.3 million.
+For example, if the quantity of natural gas delivered in 2013 were 50 Bcf less than the minimum annual quantity for such year and the year-end gathering fee was \$0.34 per Mcf and the average treating fee for the period was \$0.345 per Mcf, the fee would be \$34.3 million.
+No such fee has been paid to date.

 As previously discussed, the Company has certain amounts associated with the sale of its interests in KinderHawk and EagleHawk recorded as financing obligations in the consolidated balance sheets, which are not reflected in the amounts shown in the table above.
-The balance of the Company's financing obligations as of December 31, 2012 and December 31, 2011, was approximately \$1.9 billion and \$1.8 billion, respectively, of which approximately \$19.5 million and \$17.6 million was classified as current for the respective periods.
+The balance of the Company's financing obligations as of June 30, 2013, and December 31, 2012 and 2011, was approximately \$1.9 billion, \$1.9 billion, and \$1.8 billion, respectively, of which approximately \$20.9 million, \$19.5 million, and \$17.6 million was classified as current for the respective periods.